Worklytics/psoxy/docs/sources/atlassian/jira-server.md

    If you're required to specify a classical scope, you can add:
      - `read:jira-work`
 2. Disable or set a reasonable expiration time for the token.
-If you set an expiration time, it is your responsibility to re-generate the token and reset it in your host environment to maintain your connection
+If you set an expiration time, it is your responsibility to re-generate the token and reset it in your host environment to maintain your connection.
-3. Copy the value of the token in `PSOXY_JIRA_SERVER_ACCESS_TOKEN` variable as part of AWS System Manager Parameter Store / GCP Cloud Secrets
+3. Copy the value of the token in `PSOXY_JIRA_SERVER_ACCESS_TOKEN` variable as part of AWS System Manager Parameter Store / GCP Cloud Secrets.